vuminhkh/tosca-runtime/README.md

 ============

 Basically, Tosca Runtime is a set of command line tools that make development/deployment of Tosca recipe quicker.
-Tosca Runtime for the moment target Docker and OpenStack as IaaS Provider.
+Tosca Runtime for the moment target Docker, OpenStack and EC2 as IaaS Provider.

 Those are main components and features: